Alex Murphy - Event Manager

 I ‘bridge’ the gap between Cascade Hotels and Cascade Productions.
 My role within Cascade hotels entails the management of the RFP process - rate negotiation with individual hotel properties and chains.
 My role within Cascade Productions mainly focuses around the logistics of events.

 What’s one thing about your job that people don’t know?

 Events are not as glamorous as people seem to think; it consists of long (and more often than not antisocial) hours on site and in the office, which result in not a lot of sleep!
 Don’t believe everything you see on the film ‘The Wedding Planner’!!

 What’s the best part of working at Cascade?

-That no 2 days are the same, and everyday poses a new challenge!
+That no two days are the same, and everyday poses a new challenge!